 Subject to section 5.2, there shall be Metering for every Receipt Point, Delivery Point and Bi-directional Point, which shall measure Gas directly and not by difference or in any other indirect manner.

-Where First Gas believes that installing Metering would be impractical or uneconomic, such as where the take of Gas is unusually low and intermittent, it may (at its discretion, and only in relation to a Delivery Point) vary the requirement set out in section 5.1.
-For the purposes of this section 5.2, First Gas may require each Shipper using that Delivery Point to provide it with that Shipper’s Delivery Quantities, as determined by:
+Where it believes that installing Metering would be technically impractical or uneconomic, First Gas may elect not to install Metering at a Delivery Point.
+In that event, First Gas may require each Shipper using that Delivery Point to provide it at the end of each Month with that Shipper’s daily delivery quantities, determined by:

-the Allocation Agent, where relevant; or
+the Shipper itself (for example by aggregating the consumption of its customers downstream of that Delivery Point; or

-in all other cases, the Shipper itself (for example by aggregating the consumption of its customers downstream of the Delivery Point),
+the Allocation Agent, where relevant,

-and each Shipper shall provide those Delivery Quantities, as soon as practicable after their determination.
+and each Shipper shall do so by the time stipulated in the DRR by which a Shipper must provide its customers’ consumption data to the Allocation Agent.

 Unscheduled Testing of Metering